Ubuntu 24.04 LTS Server with Nuxt 4 + NGINX + PM2

 ⚠️ Docker users: If using Docker, test thoroughly after applying these settings.
 Some configurations (especially related to forwarding and redirects) can interfere with container networking.
 If you experience issues, check docker network inspect bridge and review Docker's network documentation.

-I) File Transfers Over Tailscale (scp/rsync)
+I) SSH Config + File Transfers Over Tailscale

-# Copy a file to the VPS
+# Copy a single file

 scp ./myfile.txt {{tutorial.sudouser}}@{{tutorial.tsHostname()}}:/home/{{tutorial.sudouser}}/